laurengulland/009yellow-beacon/v3_Final/test_website/README.txt

 how to set up
  - install node
  - install mongodb
+    - you might need to add mongoDB on your enviroment variables
+        - search for environment variables
+        - click on environment var
+        - edit path
+        - new
+        - find where you installed mongodb all the way down to bin
+        - save
+        - open a new termimnal and run mongod and see if it works

  - on a terminal, run npm install

 how to run